apache/pekko/CONTRIBUTING.md

 #### Scaladoc

-Akka generates class diagrams for the API documentation using ScalaDoc.
+Pekko generates class diagrams for the API documentation using ScalaDoc.

 Links to methods in ScalaDoc comments should be formatted `[[Like#this]]`, because `[[this]]` does not work with [genjavadoc](https://github.com/typesafehub/genjavadoc), and